sellep/terrap/README.md

 terra
 ===============

- terra is a service to control electrical (radio) outlets, based on clock, periodically or hygrometer data scheduling
+ terra is a service to control electrical (radio) outlets, based on clock, periodic or hygrometer data scheduling

 Prerequisites